Introduction

 How long should I wait before applying a second coat of paint?

-Typically, you should wait at least 2-4 hours for water-based paint to dry before applying a second coat, but always check the manufacturer’s instructions for specific drying times.
+It’s best to wait at least 2-4 hours for the first coat of water-based paint to dry before adding a second coat.
+However, always check the manufacturer’s instructions for specific drying times to ensure optimal results.

 What should I do if I notice bubbling or peeling after painting?